 Length: 4 semesters (2 years), if full-time suggested course sequence is followed.

-Courses in project

-management (BUS 204,

-206, 295, and ITP 170)

-are open-entry/open-exit,

-meaning students may

-complete courses at an

-complete courses at an accelerated pace and move on to the next course upon satisfactory completion of the preceding course.
+Courses in project management (BUS 204, 206, 295, and ITP 170) are open-entry/open-exit, meaning students may complete courses at an accelerated pace and move on to a subsequent course upon satisfactory completion of the preceding course.

-Project Manager:

-Job Growth: 12% through 2020
+Career opportunities: Project Manager: \$75,280 Job Growth: 12% through 2020